sbogh/digital-stethoscope/README.md

 │
 ├── admin/                          # Documentation, planning assets, and research │   ├── ADRs/                       # Architectural Decision Records
+│   ├── class-assignments/         # Assignments submitted as part of CSE 237D
 │   ├── full-product-diagrams/     # Diagrams for long-term vision of the system │   ├── initial-diagrams/          # Early conceptual or low-fidelity diagrams │   ├── mvp-product-diagrams/      # Diagrams focused on MVP system architecture